 6.25 Birth Certificates

-Domain Care Management, ACH Client, Family and Agency Rights and Responsiblities
+Domain Care Management, ACI H Client, Family and Age ency Rights and Responsiblities

 Effective 3/1/2022 Revision Dates

 Documents

-Reference DFPS Policy - Requesting a Delayed Birth Certificate, ACH Child and Family Services Policy - Client Rights and Responsibilities, VitalChek, CareMatch, IMPACT-OneCase
+Reference ' • ficate, ACH Child and Family Services Chek, CareMatch, IMPACT-OneCase

 OCOK will obtain a birth certificate for every child upon entering into care.
 The OCOK Care Coordination Administrative Assistant upon receiving notification of a new removal, will gather information about each child including the child's name, date of birth, location of birth (city and state, and/or country), the name of the parents and obtain a copy of the court orders granting DFPS custody of the child/ren.
 The OCOK Care Coordination Administrative Assistant will then request through VitalChek, an original birth certificate.
 Upon receiving the original birth certificate, a copy will be uploaded into CareMatch and OneCase and a copy sent to the Permanency Specialist.
 The original will be stored on file at an OCOK office securely and will be provided either to the youth/parents at the termination of the case, or to the Adoptive Parents for the purpose of adoption.
 The OCOK Care Coordination Administrative Assistant will track all requests and location of the document.